Are you looking for ways to save your car from the unexpected mischief of neighborhood cats?

-When cats walk into range of one of these devices, they cannot stand how it sounds and thus will turn the other way.
+When cats walk in range of one of these devices, they cannot stand how it sounds and thus will turn the other way.
 All the while, you and the people in your home won’t be able to hear what’s going on.
 These devices are 100% inaudible to the human ear.

 There are a variety of sizes and shapes from which you can choose with these devices.
-You can pick up smaller ones that are housed on ground stakes, and you can push it in right beside your driveway to keep the cats away.
+You can pick up smaller ones that are housed on ground stakes, and you can push them in right beside your driveway to keep the cats away.

 #6.
 Got Any Cayenne Pepper?

 A lot of you who have cat problems may already have cayenne pepper in the home to cook with.
 This is a very strong spice that cats won’t dare come near.
-A little bit of this in their nose, and you’ll likely never see the cat on your property again.
+A little bit of this is in their nose, and you’ll likely never see the cat on your property again.

 #7.
 Mothballs Can Work